Previous Page of 5Next Page

 “Afternoon, Mr. Meyers,” I greeted back.

-Just like I thought, Blake didn’t even look at me as I passed him to get to my seat behind him.
-I stayed silent, knowing he wouldn’t have been able to hear me anyway if I said anything.
-He wouldn’t be able to read my lips either, since I was right behind him.
+Just like I thought, Blake didn't even look at me as I passed him to get to my seat beside him.
+I stayed silent, knowing he wouldn't have been able to hear me anyway if I said anything.

 Blake didn’t acknowledge me in our last two classes at all, so I was almost worried that he had forgotten that we were going to hang out after school.